Learn about actual and potential costs

 Where can I purchase Medical Syringes?

-ProcurementIQ estimates that there are 2,500 companies offering syringes in the United States.
-The syringe market exhibits a medium level of market share concentration with a few notable players like Becton, Dickinson and Company (BD) and Covidien, which is now part of Medtronic PLC, accounting for about 48.0% of the...
+ProcurementIQ estimates that there are 2,150 companies offering syringes in the United States.
+The syringe market exhibits a medium level of market share concentration with a few notable players like Becton, Dickinson and Company (BD) and Cardinal Health, which recently acquired Medtronic's medical supplies business, capturing an estimated 40.0% to...
 Subscribe to learn more.

 Questions to ask potential suppliers